jimbaker/hellowsgi/README.md

     return bye_template.render(name=name)
 ````

-Now that you have the pieces, pack up the war file by some
+Now that you have the pieces, pack up the war file by some means.
+This
-means.
-Assuming everything is in the warpack directory, The jar
+next step assumes everything is in the warpack directory, with the
-command can be used for this:
+appropriate layout, and uses the jar command to construct the war
+file:

 ````bash
 $ jar cf hellowsgi.war -C warpack .
 ````

+Next we will run a container to serve up this war file.
+I have found
-Next, [Jetty Runner][] is the easiest way to serve a war file from the
+[Jetty Runner][] to be the easiest way to serve a war file from the
 command line:

 ````bash